zoha91281/taiji_sri/README.md

-# taiji_sri
+# Taiji_SRI
-Network-based analysis of transcription factor activity in Juvenile Idiopathic Arthritis using the Taiji framework.
-Integrates ATAC-seq, RNA-seq, and EpiTensor data to build regulatory networks and identify key TFs driving disease states via PageRank.
+This repository contains code and analysis pipelines for investigating transcription factor (TF) activity across disease states in Juvenile Idiopathic Arthritis (JIA) using the Taiji systems biology framework.
+By integrating ATAC-seq, RNA-seq, and imputed enhancer–promoter interactions (EpiTensor/Hi-C), we construct directional TF–gene regulatory networks for JIA patients (active disease, remission) and healthy controls.
+PageRank-based prioritization and statistical analysis are used to identify key regulators associated with inflammatory disease states.
+This work aims to uncover upstream drivers of JIA pathogenesis and inform precision therapeutic strategies in pediatric autoimmunity.